 183 g powder (6 months supply if taking 1,000 mg per day)

-Both powder SKUs come with a 500 mg scoop so you can measure your desired dose.
+Both powder SKUs have a 500 mg scoop to measure your desired dose.

 Their prices are cheap, and even cheaper if signing up for an annual subscription, also by using coupon code: LONGEVITYFAQ

 you will save an additional 10%.
-Note I will receive a small commission if this code is used however, it will not cost you anything, you will be supporting this website, our Facebook group so that more high-quality informative articles just like this one can be created.
+Note I will receive a small commission if this code is used; however, it will not cost you anything; you will be supporting this website and our Facebook group so that more high-quality, informative articles just like this one can be created.

 ProHealth Longevity

-Another great Resveratrol supplement brand is ProHealth Longevity I have used them in the past and the follow all the best practicies and tick all the boxes above that I outlined on how to select a good resveratrol supplment.
-ProHealth Longevity sell trans resveratrol as both capsule and powder form and also sell some large bulk options for powder up to 1 Kg in weight which would be enough for 1,000 days supply if taking 1,000 mg per day.
-This bulk option would suite a large family or friends that would like to save money by sharing the cost of a bulk pack.
+Another great Resveratrol supplement brand is ProHealth Longevity.
+I have used them in the past, and they follow all the best practices and tick all the boxes above that I outlined on selecting a good resveratrol supplement.
+ProHealth Longevity sells trans-resveratrol in both capsule and powder form and also sells some larger bulk options for powder up to 1 Kg in weight, which would be enough for 1,000 days supply if taking 1,000 mg per day.
+This bulk option would suit a large family or friends that would like to save money by sharing the cost of a bulk pack.

-Other than Resveratrol ProHealth Lonvevity sell NMN supplements that support NAD+ production including bulk NMN supplements, Sirtuin activators nootropics and brain health supplements.
+Other than Resveratrol ProHealth, Longevity sells NMN supplements that support NAD+ production, including bulk NMN supplements, Sirtuin activators, and nootropics and brain health supplements.

 Capsule